ethanabrooks/dissertation/bellman-update-networks.typ

 where $QTar_theta$ is the output of $QValue_theta$ interpolated with previous values.
+To mitigate instability, we found it necessary to reduce the interpolation factor from 0.5 to 0.001. #text(
+  fill: orange,
-To mitigate instability, we found it necessary to reduce the interpolation factor from 0.5 to 0.001.
-Nonetheless, we were unable to prevent these predictions from eventually diverging as seen in @fig:bootstrap-rmse.
-Some existing literature has documented the tendency for value prediction to overfit in the offline setting, especially when integrating policy improvement.
+)[Nonetheless, we were unable to prevent these predictions from eventually diverging as seen in @fig:bootstrap-rmse.
+Some existing literature has documented the tendency for value prediction to overfit in the offline setting, especially when integrating policy improvement.]

 ==== Can @alg:train-bellman-network induce in-context reinforcement learning in a non-tabular setting?
 #figure(